inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2560)[```none
-Though all I do is languish since you've slivered back tae plasmasphere, though I hannae the diligence as limited interpreter,
+Though all I do is languish since you've slivered back to plasmasphere, though I have not the diligence as limited interpreter,
-I'll lay doon symbols ontae plates that gate a power inherent, nae knowing if it compilates, nor what happens if aberrant.
+I'll lay down symbols onto plates that gate a power inherent, not knowing if it compilates, nor what happens if aberrant.
-I would that words in lines amassed help narrow doon thoughts referenced tae hidden concepts I looked past, unnamed, ignored, unpreferenced, interaction-free measurements, paths that photons didnae travel, knowledge I indirectly sense, the noumena nae named tae tell.
+I would that words in lines amassed help narrow down thoughts referenced to hidden concepts I looked past, unnamed, ignored, unpreferenced, interaction-free measurements, paths that photons do not travel, knowledge I indirectly sense, the noumena not named to tell.
 So information density
-may explicate ingrained reveal, congealing off-mark tensity wi boilerplate that could anneal, such that I contain burning white an nae melt intae slate carcass, so face o glass reflects starlight an nae the inbetween darkness.
+may explicate ingrained reveal, congealing off-mark tensity with boilerplate that could anneal, such that I contain burning white and won't melt into slate carcass, so face of glass reflects starlight instead of inbetween darkness.
-What modest knowledge I'll allow tae glimpse my mediocrity, shows flashes where - I see it nau - how little we could mean tae be.
+What modest knowledge I'll allow to glimpse my mediocrity, shows flashes where - I see it now - how little we could mean to be.
 My fitful pulse is amplified
-by breadth o all astronomy,
+by breadth of all astronomy,
-it helps knowing you're right ootside, these nights you leave lights on fae me.
+it helps knowing you're right outside, these nights you leave lights on for me.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2592)[```none
 Like negatives an positives
-all summed tae zero are equal,
+all summed to zero are equal,
 anodic role prerogative
 crumbles sacrifical metal,
 covering the nerves transfixes,
-passive unner nervous twitches,
+passive under nervous twitches,
-better fae it wi these fixes,
+better for it with these fixes,
-healed scars wi golden stitches.
+healed scars with golden stitches.
 I've scabbed the letters, scraped an scored,
 they ruptured in poked at panels,
 the floor rips up like rug decor,
-unmooring plasma frae channels
+unmooring plasma from channels
 in some extended aperture,
 bright dots are tracing arcing lines,
-o some concerning centerer,
+of some concerning centerer,
-but I am nae what it confines.
+but I am not what it confines.
 I feel but don't suffer effects,
-as fulcrum buckles unner strain,
+as fulcrum buckles under strain,
 a twist on axis then ejects
 this balanced world as plasma rain.
-Circles arc tae parabolics,
+Circles arc to parabolics,
-materials clump wi inclines,
+materials clump with inclines,
-gradients o metabolics
+gradients of metabolics
 spacetime's burning as enzymes.
-I cross the crest o wave the width
+I cross the crest of wave the width
-o universe observing me
+of universe observing me
-an as its breaking tae fault with
+and as it's breaking to fault with
-nae halt, debugs mistakenly
+no halt, debugs mistakenly
 declared the ends computable,
-but it evolves, it nae concludes.
+but it evolves to not conclude.
-Built stars were nae less beautiful
+Built stars were no less beautiful
-tae die again in multitudes.
+to die again in multitude.
 ```]

 #set page(columns: 1)
 #image("img/st-damocles-surfaced-lightly.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2624)[```none
-The skies shattered tae show membranes o leaking planes through glassy screens, like they've conjoined in glowing veins as cuts and slits in lampshade scenes in slow revolve on dark terrains, the constellations glob an preen an morph an cross through shared domains, the dots already drawn between.
+The skies shattered to show membranes of leaking planes through glassy screens, like they've conjoined in glowing veins as cuts and slits in lampshade scenes in slow revolve on dark terrains, the constellations glob and preen and morph and cross through shared domains, the dots already drawn between.
 Astral push in estuary
+bridges a transitional throng
-bridged ower transitional throng an helps me cross a boundary tae era which I don't belong.
+and helps me cross a boundary
+to era which I don't belong.
-Vacuum balances tae usher,
+Vacuum balances to usher,
 gently, me downward contrary,
-agin unmade rules o measurer,
-unstable new constants vary.
+against unmade rules of measurer, unstable new constants vary.
 Ekmystic model wrongly says
-the void left ower would be dead.
+the void left over would be dead.
-These skies aren't like the early days when weapons dangled owerheid.
+These skies aren't like the early days when weapons dangled overhead.
 Annihilation has a perk,
-helps what I can an will illume, creators need a space tae work, destruction leaves creation room.
+helps what I can and will illume, creators need a space to work, destruction leaves creation room.
-Denying plans o staying put,
+Denying plans of staying put,
-I've defied my blueprints in queue.
+defying my blueprints in queue.
-Nau, brightly-faced, I drench gamut exceeding set aside dim hue.
+Now brightly-faced, I drench gamut exceeding set aside dim hue.
 Dealings only temporary,
-am fading as I radiate,
+I'm fading as I radiate,
-soon tae cede as customary,
+soon to cede as customary,
-recline an deteriorate.
+recline and deteriorate.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2656)[```none
-But I winnae permit tae fade
+But I will not permit to fade
 momentum I will see conserved,
-that I hae found my comforts made
+that I have found my comforts made
 by many that were more deserved.
 In unfamiliarity,
 I feel alone, atop some rock
-o gemstanes I thought part o me.
+of gemstones I thought part of me.
-We once were one, we used tae talk.
+We once were one, we used to talk.
-If acts o auld seek retribution,
+If acts of old seek retribution,
 then yours deserve more lenience,
 You ate my world in confusion,
-I broke you fae convenience.
+I broke you for convenience.
 Intent makes one worse than other
-but silence winnae help atone.
+but silence will not help atone.
 At present, I'm as young brother,
-an you should see how bright I've grown.
+and you should see how bright I've grown.
 I am the guest, this world is yours,
-tae me these are foreign physics,
+to me these are foreign physics,
 though clumsy, I'll try help your cause
-as you helped reinforce an fix,
+as you helped reinforce my fix,
-what kind, horned-serpent, Aegis, knew
+what kind, horned-serpent Aegis knew
-an stargazer hae lit tae see,
+and stargazer had lit to see,
-when awe an fear siezes you,
+when awe and fear siezes you,
 you do good best as nobody.
-If empathy nae wants fae fame,
+If empathy wants for no fame,
-if strength's nae claimed by legacy,
+if strength's not claimed by legacy,
-if heroes die withoot a name,
+if heroes die without a name,
-then strength is bound tae empathy.
+then strength is bound to empathy.
-If you regret or want fae blame
+If you regret or want for blame
-if inside shame hae made its nest,
+if inside shame has made its nest,
-while you hae upset yet tae tame,
+while you have upset yet to tame,
 I'll feel the same, until my rest.
 ```]